ghost-goblin/javascriptFundamentals/oopprinciples.md

 There is one easy test to follow, if you have to open up your JS module and make a modification in order to extend it, you have failed the test.

 ### The Liskov Substitution Principle
+Sometimes something that sounds right in natural language doesn't quite work in code.

 ### The Interface Segregation Principle